SsegawaAbdulkarim/breast-Cancer-preditction/README.md

-Breast Cancer predtiction using different learning models such as Random forests, decission tree, catboost, LightGBM
+Breast Cancer predtiction using different learning models such as Random forests, decission tree, catboost, LightGBM and Neural networks